-The city’s procedure is to clear at least one of the two sidewalks on each street immediately following a snowfall.
+The city’s procedure is to clear at least one of the two sidewalks on each street soon after a snowfall.
 Sometimes private contractors push snow from driveways onto clean sidewalks making them impassable.
 Other times, continuing snowfall covers up the sidewalks the city cleaned earlier or blowing snow covers up part of the clean sidewalk.
 As a result, it may look like the city didn’t clear one of the sidewalks when, in fact, it already has.
 We urge residents to speak to their contractors to remind them that pushing snow onto the sidewalk (or street) violates Côte Saint-Luc bylaws.
 We also ask that residents do their part by pushing snow onto their lawns and not onto sidewalks (and streets).
 The city will do its part by cleaning the sidewalks (and streets) in a timely manner.

 Keep sidewalks clear

 Please move trash bins, blue bins, brown bins, basketball nets, and all other items to a safe distance away from the sidewalk and onto your driveway and please ensure your vehicles are parked only on your driveway and not on the sidewalk so that our crews can properly clear snow from the sidewalk and street in front of your home.
 The City of Cote Saint-Luc assumes no liability for any damage to your property that is in the way of our snow removal operations.